Microsoft: Stronger than ever

 Their Office 365 suite with several new and interesting extensions and apps

-The considerable potential of integrating all of this - infrastructure, content, and information - and collaborate both within and across companies, organisations, and borders.
+The considerable potential of integrating all of this; infrastructure, content and information - and collaborate within and across companies, organisations, and borders.

-I don’t think that any other vendor is in a better position to support companies and organisations to move towards needful digital transformation.
-That is why I some time ago decided to invest heavily in integrating our digital Signage platform DatabeatOMNI (on Azure since long) with Microsoft Office 365.
-In a relatively short period of time, we have achieved some remarkable things and I strongly believe that this is just the beginning.
+I don’t know of any other vendor that is better positioned to support companies and organisations to move towards needful digital transformation.
+That is why I some time ago decided to invest heavily in integrating our Digital Signage Platform - DatabeatOMNI (on Azure since long) - with Microsoft Office 365.
+In a relatively short period of time, we have achieved some remarkable things and this is just the beginning.
 In a few planned blog posts, I intend to share some thoughts on this with focus on the benefits and changes I believe not only will impact our users, customers, and partners but the digital signage market as a whole.

 Our entry point with the Office 365 integration is user management and security.
-Instead of using our internal user database, we now allow users to signup and log in with Office 365.
+Instead of using our internal user database, we invite users to signup and log in with their Office 365 credentials and use Office 365 authentications.
 This has three distinct benefits.

-Second, one can assume that users prefer to use the same password and leave their same login credentials across their entire portfolio of systems they use.
-Should any of their software vendors user database be hacked, it is more than likely that the hackers have both username and password and access to their corporate systems as well.
+Second, one can easily assume that users prefer to use the same password and leave their same login credentials across their entire portfolio of systems they use.
+Should any of their software vendors user database be hacked, the perpetrators may try to use the same credentials to access to their corporate systems as well.

-Thirdly, we have my personal favorite, simplicity.
-I remember old TV and VCR remote controls and have since grown a strong distaste for complexity.
+Thirdly, and my personal favorite, simplicity.
+I am old enough to remember old TV and VCR remote controls and have since grown a strong distaste for complexity.

-Simplicity is the aim of all that we do in Databeat, we find it beautiful, but also difficult to plan and implement.
-We now encourage all existing users and customers to use Office 365 authentication for DatabeatOMNI.
-They can simply click on the Office 365 button and get instant and direct access to DatabeatOMNI.
+Simplicity is the aim of all that we do in Databeat, simplicity is beautiful, but also difficult to plan and implement.
+We encourage all existing users and customers to use Office 365 authentication for DatabeatOMNI because it allow them to simply click on the Office 365 button and get instant and direct access to DatabeatOMNI.
 If they are already logged in to Office 365, the process is fast and seamless.
-Users do not have to worry about a new username, password, and a new security regime.
-Users need to remember and update fewer passwords and they are less likely to stick yellow notes under their desk with passwords written on it.
+Users do not have to worry about a new username, password, new two-factor authentication and a new security regime.
+Users need to remember and update fewer passwords and they are less likely to stick yellow notes under their desk with usernames and passwords written on it.

-Like most vendors, we do take security seriously and build in systems to protect our users, but we must admit that we do not have the resources and competence than Microsoft, therefore we are comfortable leaving user security and authentication to them.
+Like most vendors, we do take security seriously and build in systems to protect our users, but even I must admit that we do not have the resources and competence than Microsoft, therefore we are comfortable leaving user security and authentication to them.

 This way, Microsoft has helped us improve two key elements of our Digital signage solution, it is now simpler and more secure.
-That is one of many ways of keeping software services ahead of the competition, we love Microsoft.
+That is one of many ways of keeping software services ahead of the competition, and for this; we love Microsoft.